 Arden Handler, PhD, interim director of the division of Community Health Sciences, focuses on the exploration of factors that increase inequities in adverse pregnancy outcomes and examination of the ways in which the health care delivery system, particularly prenatal care, perinatal care, postpartum care, and preconception/interconception/well-woman health care can ameliorate these inequities.

-Jennifer Hebert-Beirne, PhD, assistant professor of community health sciences, partners with stakeholders in Chicago community neighborhoods to explore how to build community health capacity to promote health in high hardship neighborhoods.
+Jennifer Hebert-Beirne, PhD, associate professor of community health sciences, partners with stakeholders in Chicago community neighborhoods to explore how to build community health capacity to promote health in high hardship neighborhoods.
 This involves multilevel approaches to addressing issues relating to people, places and insuring equitable opportunity (schools, work, transportation, health care, child care).
 Her work includes leadership on the Community Engagement Core of the ChicAgo Center for Health and EnvironmenT (CACHET) working in partnership with the Southeast Environmental Task Force on the development of a computer application to track community identified perceived environmental hazards.
 This inventory will be used to advocate of policy, systems and environmental change strategies to fight environmental racism in Chicago.

 Susan Hughes, PhD, professor of community health sciences, is an expert on the design and testing of evidence based health promotion programs for older adults.
 She directs the Center for Research on Health and Aging and is principal investigator of the NIH Roybal Midwest Roybal Center for Health Promotion.
 She has helped to disseminate several health promotion programs into practice in many states in the U.S. and abroad.
 She also currently directs an NIH supplement that is examining the impact of physical activity on cognition and brain function using f/MRI imaging.

-Rohan Jeremiah, PhD, assistant professor of community health sciences, studies the pathways to differential human well-being (health disparities and structural vulnerability) at the intersection of trauma (community violence, torture, persecution), HIV/AIDS and substance use.
+Rohan Jeremiah, PhD, associate professor of community health sciences, studies the pathways to differential human well-being (health disparities and structural vulnerability) at the intersection of trauma (community violence, torture, persecution), HIV/AIDS and substance use.
 His expertise with diverse population includes racial, ethnic and gender minority men in the United States, the Caribbean and sub-Saharan Africa.

 Joan Kennelly, PhD, is a research assistant professor of community health sciences.
 Her research interests relate broadly to the social determinants of population health and illness (particularly for women and children), disparities across population groups, and the effect of local contexts.
 She is actively involved in service activities on behalf of public health and maternal and child health in particular, from the local community to the national level.